-- (f) The Registrar will have 28 days following receipt of the documents referred to in subsection (e) to determine if the company may release the notice of meeting to shareholders.
-If the Registrar determines that the notice may be sent, or a determination is not issued within this period, then the company may send the notice of meeting. - (g) In making a determination under sub-section (f) the Registrar may direct the company to clarify or vary any document submitted under sub-section (e) where this is considered reasonably necessary for the protection of shareholders or creditors. - (h) The Registrar may determine that the company must not release of the notice of meeting within the time provided by sub-section (f) if satisfied on reasonable grounds that the requirements of sub-section (d) of this section have not been met or for similarly significant cause. - (i) The company must lodge with the Registrar a copy of any resolution under subsection (b) within 21 days after it is passed and publish a notice of the passing of such resolution and the summary details of the reduction in a daily newspaper circulating
+- (f) The Registrar will have 28 days following receipt of the documents referred to in subsection 116(e)116(e) to determine whether the company may the release of the notice of meeting to shareholders.
+If the Registrar determines that the notice may be sent, or a determination is not issued within this period, then the company may send the notice of meeting. - (g) In making a determination under sub-section (f) the Registrar may direct the company to clarify or vary any document submitted under sub-section (e) where this is considered reasonably necessary for the protection of shareholders or creditors. - (h) The Registrar may determine that the company must not release of the notice of meeting within the time provided by sub-section (f) if satisfied on reasonable grounds that the requirements of sub-section (d) of this section have not been met or for similarly significant cause. - (i) The company must lodge with the Registrar a copy of any resolution under subsection (b) within 21 days after it is passed and publish a notice of the passing of such resolution and the summary details of the reduction in a daily newspaper circulating generally in the Union.
+The company must not make the reduction until 28 days after publication of such notice in the newspaper.

-- generally in the Union.
-The company must not make the reduction until 28 days after publication of such notice in the newspaper. - (j) The Registrar does not assume and shall not owe any obligations to a company, a company's members or to any other person in connection with the performance of its functions under sub-sections (f), (g) and (h) of this section, notwithstanding that the company becomes insolvent or suffers any loss. - (k) Notwithstanding that the Registrar does not assume any liability under sub-section (j), that sub-section does not limit the right which a company may have under section 428 to appeal a relevant decision of the Registrar under this section.
+- (j) The Registrar does not assume and shall not owe any obligations to a company, a company's members or to any other person in connection with the performance of its functions under sub-sections (f) to (h) of this section, including in circumstances where a notice of determination is given or deemed to be given or the company becomes insolvent following the capital reduction. - (k) Sub-section (j) does not limit the right which a company may have under section 428 to appeal a relevant decision of the Registrar under this section.